jcadruvi/Mvc4WebApi/README.md

 Notice that "{action}" is between "controller" and "{id}".
 The WebApiConfig file has all of the Web API route configuration code.

 Now lets look at how the server side actions for Web API differs from MVC actions for AJAX calls.
-The first difference is that the StoreApiController inherits from ApiController.
+The first difference is that the RetailerApiController inherits from ApiController.
 This lets ASP.NET know that the controller is a Web API controller.
 The second difference is in the action method.
-The following is the GetRetailers action method:
+The following is the Retailers action method:

-	public IEnumerable<KeyValuePair<string, string>> GetRetailers()
+	public IEnumerable<KeyValuePair<string, string>> Retailers()
 	{
 		ICollection<KeyValuePair<string, string>> response = new Collection<KeyValuePair<string, string>>();
 		response.Add(new KeyValuePair<string, string>("1", "Best Buy"));